<i>Pelargonium</i>, geranium: planting and growing

 Pelargonium is susceptible to certain diseases and pests.

-Cold and excess water can cause grey rot (botrytis) of the roots and base of the stems (blackleg).
-Zonal pelargoniums are susceptible to rust.
-In both cases, burn affected leaves and treat, if still possible, with Bordeaux mixture.
+Cold and excess water can cause grey rot (botrytis) of the roots and stem base (black foot).
+Zonal Pelargoniums are susceptible to rust.
+In both cases, burn affected leaves and treat, if there is still time, with Bordeaux mixture.

-Against whiteflies (aleurodes), shower the foliage and keep slugs at bay naturally with our advice.
+Against whiteflies (aleurodes), hose foliage and keep slugs at bay naturally using our advice.

-Its stems can also fall prey to the green caterpillar of a small brown moth called the Geranium bronze, quickly killing the plant.
+Its stems can also be attacked by the green caterpillar of a small brown moth called “pelargonium bronze”, which can quickly kill the plant.
 Cut off all affected stems.

 Caterpillar and moth of the Geranium bronze (Cacyreus marshalli)

-Also watch out for aphids that can invade it: shower plants with soapy water to dislodge them.
+Also watch out for aphids, which can invade it: shower plants with soapy water to dislodge them.

 Pelargonium or geranium is easily multiplied by propagation by cuttings.
-Cuttings taken in late summer will flower from following spring.
+Cuttings taken at the end of summer will flower the following spring.

 When and how to take a geranium cutting?